 Are you Over Funded?

 Yes, it happens.
 Are you experiencing hyper-growth?
 Are your services highly profitable?
 Are you keeping customers very happy and as a result are they buying more and renewing subscriptions?
-All is well but watch your margins.
+All is well but watch your margins and/or for a potential slowdown in future revenues.

 Are you Under Funded?